Julian22222/PRACTICE/C_Sharp/Project1/README4.md

 Ajax allow to make dynamic operations such as: searching, data loading, sending Form, geting the response from server and receiving responce from server for successful or failed responce.
 It makes process, searching and processing the data faster.

+AJAX is a technique that allows web pages to request small amounts of data from the server asynchronously (in the background), without the need to reload the whole page.
+This means that you can interact with the server, fetch data, and update parts of the web page without disturbing the user’s current activity.

+For example, when a user clicks a button or submits a form, an AJAX request can be triggered to call a specific action method in the server.
+The server can then send back data (like JSON), which can be used to dynamically update the page content.

 Using Ajax we can send:

 - JSON